emmannweb/nodejs-user-api-with-mongodb-and-express/README.md

 We used Postman to test our Routes API, feel free to use it too.

+*Run "npm install" to install the node packages.

 ##### Any questions or comments are welcome!